janknieling/udm-le/README.md

 ## Installation

+### UniFi OS 1.X
 1. Copy the contents of this repo to your device at `/mnt/data/udm-le`.
 2. Edit `udm-le.env` and tweak variables to meet your needs.
 3. Run `/mnt/data/udm-le/udm-le.sh initial`.
 This will handle your initial certificate generation and setup a cron task at `/etc/cron.d/udm-le` to attempt certificate renewal each morning at 0300.

+### UniFi OS 2.X
+1. Copy the contents of this repo to your device at `/data/udm-le`.
+2. Edit `udm-le.env` and tweak variables to meet your needs.
+3. Run `/data/udm-le/udm-le.sh initial`.
+This will handle your initial certificate generation and setup a cron task at `/etc/cron.d/udm-le` to attempt certificate renewal each morning at 0300.

 ## Persistance

 On firmware updates or just reboots, the cron file (`/etc/cron.d/udm-le`) gets removed, so if you'd like for this to persist, I suggest so you install boostchicken's [on-boot-script](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script) package.

-This script is setup such that if it determines that on-boot-script is enabled, it will set up an additional script at `/mnt/data/on_boot.d/99-udm-le.sh` which will attempt certificate renewal shortly after a reboot (and subsequently set the cron back up again).
+This script is setup such that if it determines that on-boot-script is enabled, it will set up an additional script at `/mnt/data/on_boot.d/99-udm-le.sh`  (UniFi OS 1.X) or at `/data/on_boot.d/99-udm-le.sh` (UniFi OS 2.X) which will attempt certificate renewal shortly after a reboot (and subsequently set the cron back up again).

 ## DNS Providers

 ### AWS Route53

 AWS Route53 DNS challenge can use configuration and authentication values easily through shared credentials and configuration files [as described here](https://go-acme.github.io/lego/dns/route53/).
 This script will check for and include these files during the initial certificate generation and subsequent renewals.
-Ensure that `route53` is set for `DNS_PROVIDER` in `udm-le.env`, create a new directory called `.secrets` in `/mnt/data/udm-le` and add `credentials` and `config` files as required for your authentication.
+Ensure that `route53` is set for `DNS_PROVIDER` in `udm-le.env`, create a new directory called `.secrets` in `/mnt/data/udm-le` on UniFi OS 1.X or `/data/udm-le` on UniFi OS 2.X and add `credentials` and `config` files as required for your authentication.
 See the [AWS CLI Documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) for more information.
 Currently only the `default` profile is supported.

 ### Azure DNS